baremixas/Pokemon-Game/README.md

-# NEAT-Pong
+# Pokemon-Game

-The game was created in Python and was made to learn and practice basic programming skills by me.
+The game was created in Python and was made to learn and practice basic programming skills.

 ## Table of contents
 * [General info](#general-info)